alangibson27/plus-f/site/content/guest.md

 ### Network menu

-* Connect to emulator: Enter a connection code to pair up with an Emulator for a two-player gaming session.
+* Connect: Enter a connection code to pair up with an Emulator for a two-player gaming session.
-* Disconnect from emulator: Disconnect from an Emulator to stop a two-player gaming session.
+* Disconnect: Disconnect from an Emulator to stop a two-player gaming session.